South Australian Medicines Formulary

-The initial compilation of the formulary will be completed in 2017; after which regular review and update will occur.
+The initial compilation of the formulary was completed in 2018; with the process of regular review and update already commenced.

 For information on available strengths, products and any restrictions on the any of the formulary medicines, refer to the South Australian Medicines Formulary list.